 Easter Sunday – Mass

-Church of St. Michael, Clogherhead @ 10am Church of Ss Peter & Paul, Walshestown @ 11.30am
+Church of Ss Peter & Paul, Walshestown @ 11.30am

-Dawn Mass outside The Church of The Nativity of Our Lady, Fieldstown @ 5.30am Church of The Nativity of Our Lady, Fieldstown @ 9.45am Church of Church of The Immaculate Conception, Tenure @ 11.15am
+Dawn Mass outside The Church of The Nativity of Our Lady, Fieldstown @ 5.30am

-Church of The Assumption, Sandpit @ 9.30am Church of The Immaculate Conception, Termonfechin @ 11am
+Church of The Immaculate Conception, Termonfechin @ 11am

-Church of St. Colmcille, Togher @ 10am Church of St. Finian, Dillonstown @ 11.30am
+Church of St. Colmcille, Togher @ 10am

-In conjunction with the Pastoral Councils of our Parishes, we wish all our parishioners every blessing for Holy Week, and joy in the Resurrection of The Lord.
+we wish all our parishioners every blessing for Holy Week,

 A special collection for the People of Ukraine will taken up at all Masses in Ireland this weekend.